RunlevelConsulting/Automate-Instagram-Uploads/README.md

 ### Not Working?
 If no image is being uploaded, ditch your container and  run:

- 1.     # sudo docker run -d -v $(pwd):/root/Desktop/:ro --name igloginandpost -p 6080:80 -p 5900:5900 igloginandpost:1.0
+ 1.     # sudo docker run -d -v $(pwd):/root/Desktop/:ro --name instagram-post -p 6080:80 -p 5900:5900 instagram-post-img
- 2. Browse to: [http://127.0.0.1:6080/](http://127.0.0.1:6080/) to see the container GUI
+ 2. Browse to: [http://127.0.0.1:6080/](http://127.0.0.1:6080/) to see the container GUI.

- 3.     # sudo docker exec -e DISPLAY=:1 -i igloginandpost bash -c 'python /root/Desktop/IGLoginAndPost.py "<Insta Username>" "<Insta Password>" "" "<Your upload caption>"'
-This method will allow you to watch the Selenium in action and hopefully work out what's going wrong.
-It'll also alert you in your terminal if your 'docker exec' command is malformed.
+This method will provide a GUI to allow you to watch the Selenium in action and hopefully work out what's going wrong.
+It'll also alert you in your terminal if your ```docker exec``` command is malformed.